 - Consider what effective learning and teaching looks like in a business and economics classroom through reflecting on your own learning and exploring research evidence

 - Discuss the place of business and economics in the curriculum and the current issues within business and economics education

 - Continue to develop your own subject knowledge throughout the course

-Typical university sessions include presentations by tutors, some school teachers and (towards the later stages of the course) by fellow trainees, reflective workshops tasks for individuals, pairs and groups and investigative and creative tasks to take into school.
+Typical university sessions include presentations by tutors, some school teachers and by fellow trainees, reflective workshops tasks for individuals, pairs and groups and investigative and creative tasks to take into school.

 An integral part of the course is to support you in gaining a post as a teacher.
 Each year around 50% of our trainees gain employment in our partnership schools.
 Newly Qualified Teachers have one of the highest employment rates of all graduates and are very much in demand.
 Employment rates over the past 5 years have consistently been 95%+.
 At the end of the course we will support you in your transition from the PGCE year into your first teaching post, and beyond.